Regularity of multifractional moving average processes with random Hurst exponent: A multifractional Gaussian process

 for a parameter $ \lambda > 0 $ which has the interpretation of a damping factor, as the spectrum is flat and white-noise like for frequencies $ \bar{\omega} \ll \lambda $ and has a power-law decay for high frequencies $ \bar{\omega} \gg \lambda $.
 For $ |\tau| \gg 1/\lambda $ the autocovariance function, $ \gamma^M(\tau ) $, behaves like $ | \lambda \tau |^{H-1/2} e^{-\lambda|\tau|} $, such that the process has short memory.
 For small scales $ |\tau | \ll 1/\lambda $ one has $ \gamma^M( \tau ) \approx \sigma^2 - M_H |\tau|^{2H} $, where $ \sigma^2 $ denotes the variance and $M_H$ is a constant.
 This means, the Matérn process is (only) locally self-similar, see \cite{KentWood1997}, whereas fBm is self-similar at all scales.
 Let us introduce the following generalization given by

 for an $\mathcal{F}_s$-adapted process $H_s\in(0,1)$.
-We will call the process corresponding to the kernel \eqref{eqn:matern} the multifractional Matérn process, a sample path of which is depicted in Figure \ref{fig:matern}.
+We will call the process corresponding to the kernel \eqref{eqn:matern} the multifractional Matérn process.
+A sample path is depicted in Figure \ref{fig:matern}, which has been obtained by discretizing the integrand on the interval $[-10,1]$ with mesh size $10^{-5}$.
 As we will see below, the local regularity of $X_t$ is determined by $H_t$.
 The generalized Matérn process and the above discussion illustrates that the class of processes satisfying Condition (A) is large and covers short memory as well as long memory processes with locally varying and random self-similarity index $H_t$.

 To complement the assumptions on $g_s(t)$, we require the following conditions.

 \begin{condition*}[B] There exist real numbers $\underline{H}$, $\overline{H}$, $\overline{L}$, and $\underline{R}$, such that for all $t\geq 0$